 3. Peter Senge on Leadership: Overview

 Peter Senge is probably best known for his writings on how companies can become learning organizations that continually adapt to changing market conditions.
-Key to this model is a change in the definition of leadership.
-In this lesson we'll discuss the learning organization, and the types of leaders it needs to be successful.
+In this lesson, we'll discuss the learning organization and the types of leaders it needs to be successful.

 4. Political Influences on Business: Overview

 In this lesson, you'll learn about different ways that political processes influence and direct business practices within a country.
 We'll also explore the political implications for international businesses.

 In this lesson you will learn about supportive leadership style and some of its important concepts.
 You will have an opportunity to take a short quiz after the lesson to reinforce your knowledge.

 6. What Is Charisma in Leadership? - Definition & Explanation

 There are many different styles of leadership.
 This lesson examines charismatic leadership and the positive and negative consequences in the modern business world.